matteozanatta/booking_webscraper/README.md

 I used the well-known **Pandas** and **Numpy** libraries to deal with raw data and to create 'CSV' format datasets.

-The entire webpage [Booking Webscraper](https://bookingwebscraper.herokuapp.com/data-visualization) (first load could take a while) has been made with **Plotly** (and Plotly Express), **Dash** and Dash Bootstrap, with the latter that allowed me to significantly enhance the website design quality.
+The entire webpage [Booking Webscraper](https://bookingwebscraper.herokuapp.com/data-visualization) (the first load could take a while) has been made with **Plotly** (and Plotly Express), **Dash** and Dash Bootstrap, with the latter that allowed me to significantly enhance the website design quality.
 Plotly Callbacks were useful when creating dynamic data visualizations and gave fast plotting speed combined with practicality (even though a study period has been necessary because of the system that wasn't (isn't) super intuitive).

 ## Variables in the datasets
 Here is a brief list of the datasets columns and their datatype: